 Trebek died on November 8 at the age of 80, but he pre-scored several weeks of shows which continued to air.
 He continued to work for nearly two years after being diagnosed with pancreatic cancer, and has remained in place on the podium as it has been an institution since the beginning of 1984.

-The show will continue next week with, Starting with “Jeopardy!”
+The show will continue next week with A series of temporary hosts, Starting with “Jeopardy!”
 The veteran!
 Champion Ken Jennings.

 Trebek’s final episodes of the week kicked off Monday, with the host urging viewers to donate to others who were suffering during the coronavirus pandemic.